apigeecs/apigee-jsc-debug/README.md

 	context.debug(config);

-Advanced features inlcude:
+Advanced features include:
-* jshint of the code "bundle" that comprises the callout (includeURL in the policy defintion and any resources included via the resourceURL entries)
+* jshint of the code "bundle" that comprises the callout (includeURL in the policy definition and any resources included via the resourceURL entries)
 * diff of MP produced outputs and local produced outputs useful for regression testing changes to ensure they are not breaking existing functionality
 * monitors - set two monitor points (one before a function or code block and one after) anywhere in your code (monitor("foo");) and the framework will report time to execute and difference in avail memory (consumed memory roughly)
 * inputs - the variables consumed by the callout when executed on the message processor